Mobile-VideoGPT: Fast and Accurate Model for Mobile Video Understanding

 where \(\mathbf{F}_{\text{sp}}\) are the flattened spatial features.
 Next, we sum the attention scores each token receives to produce a frame‐wise importance vector \(T_{\text{score}} \in \mathbb{R}^T\).
 We then select the top‐\(K\) frames via:

 Finally, we feed the selected key-frames (\text{KF}), after reshaping, into {VideoMamba} to capture temporal dynamics, yielding \(\mathbf{F}_{\text{vmamba}} \in \mathbb{R}^{K \times H_t \times W_t \times D_t}\).
 In our experiments, we set \(T=16\) and \(K=8\).
-By discarding low‐importance frames, this approach effectively reduces redundant computations while preserving crucial contextual information for robust video understanding.
+By discarding low‐importance frames, this approach effectively reduces redundant computations while preserving crucial contextual information.